There are many LearnDash tutorials out there that show you how to set up LearnDash and create courses. But that’s not why you’re here.

 By linking a custom shortcode in your email copy, you can enable your users to auto-login and redirect them directly to the enrolled course - with just one click!

 WooFunnels is the only funnel builder that integrates so wonderfully with LearnDash to offer you this amazing feature.

-To insert the shortcode to the email body, copy the code from the list of suggested shortcodes at the bottom of the email builder, and paste it as a hyperlink to an actionable text.
+To insert the Learndash shortcodes into the email body, copy the code from the list of suggested shortcodes at the bottom of the email builder, and paste it as a hyperlink to an actionable text.

-Save changes once you’re happy with the email.
+Save the changes once you’re happy with the email.